 For example, only ‘Super Duper’ cover insures you in the event that your airline reneges on their agreement with you due to financial failure, or your trip is disrupted as a result of natural disaster or being advised not to travel to your destination by the Foreign and Commonwealth Office (FCO).

-Your full policy terms and conditions will tell you what is and isn’t included with your travel insurance, or feel free to give us a call on 02392 419 080 between 8 am and 6pm Monday to Friday (except Bank Holidays).
+Your full policy terms and conditions will tell you what is and aren’t included with your travel insurance or feel free to give us a call on 02392 419 080.

 Do you still need travel insurance if you have a European Health Insurance Card (EHIC)/Global Health Insurance Card (GHIC)?

 Yes.
 The EHIC is valid within the European Economic Area (EEA) – European Union (EU) countries plus Iceland, Norway, Switzerland and Liechtenstein – and grants you either free or reduced-cost state-provided medical treatment in these countries.
 However, it doesn’t apply to private hospital care or treatment, and it does not cover repatriation costs to get you home again, so medical travel insurance is a must.
 You can apply for a GHIC online.
 Learn more about the GHIC card and how to apply for one here.